Scroll straight to the bottom for the Easy Printable Recipe. Or read on for tips and tricks about how to make the best egg wash.

 An Egg Wash is perfect for: rolls, pies, many types of bread and any kind of pastry crust.

 It’s particularly ideal for sealing pie crusts together because it holds the crusts together easily – like glue!
 All you need are a few simple supplies that you likely already have around you house.

 Making an egg wash reminds me of making Homemade Vanilla Extract because it’s easy with minimal supplies.

 I like to make my Egg Wash with water but you could use cream or milk too.
 All of these recipes work well.
-I started with 1 tablespoon of water in the bowl and then cracked a fresh egg right in.
-You can make a wash with just egg white or just yolk but it’s easy and delicious if you use the whole egg.
-See how versatile it is?
+To make mine, I started with 1 tablespoon of water in a small bowl and then cracked a fresh egg in.
+You can also make a wash with just the egg white or just the yolk.
+But it’s easiest (and still delicious) to use the whole egg.

+So let’s jump back to the egg wash I’m making.
+You can see them it the photos.
+I started with a tablespoon of water in a small bowl.
+Then cracked an egg in.
 Next take your fork and break the yolk.
 Mix the egg and all of the water thoroughly until it’s completely blended and uniform in color.
-It’s just like making scrambled eggs – but with water!
+It’s just like making scrambled eggs – but with more water!

 Whenever you are ready to use your Egg Wash, grab a basting brush and add a thin layer to the surface of your dough or pastry crust.
 Immediately put the item in the oven while the Egg Wash is still wet.

 Sometimes after I baste my dough or pastry crust with egg wash, I add a little sprinkle of sugar or salt – depending on whether the item is sweet or savory.
 It’s the perfect way for these toppings to stick!
 So what is your favorite way to Make Egg Wash?
 Tell us in the comments.Print

 Make and easy Egg Wash for gorgeous golden brown desserts!
 An Egg Wash is perfect for bread, rolls, pastries, and pies.